evernym/verity-sdk/docs/VerityApplicationProtocolExtensions.md

 * `status` enum that resolves to one of 2 states:
     * `0` awaiting response. (invite details in content and invite has been sent if phoneNo defined)
     * `1` invite was accepted by the user (connectionId in content)
+    * `2` connection invite accepted by verity on your behalf
 * `message` **optional** message relating to the status
 * `content` **optional** content field associated with the status